Ergodicity and indistinguishability in percolation theory: Introduction

 Orbit equivalence is a branch of ergodic theory that focuses on the dynamical properties of equivalence relations.
 Its fruitful interactions with other mathematical fields are numerous: operator algebra theory \cite{mvn, p}, foliation theory \cite{c,levitt}, descriptive set theory \cite{jkl,km}\dots\ Among the many concepts of the field, a fundamental one is the notion of \emph{ergodicity}: an equivalence relation defined on a probability space is said to be ergodic if every saturated set has measure 0 or 1.
 It is striking to see how a definition that is usually given in the group action context can be easily stated in the seemingly static framework of equivalence relations.

 The other fundamental notion considered in this note, \emph{indistinguishability}, belongs to percolation theory, a branch of statistical physics.
 Percolation is concerned with the study of random subgraphs of a given graph.
 These subgraphs are generally far from connected, and one is naturally interested in their infinite connected components --- or infinite clusters.
 A difficult theorem due to Lyons and Schramm \cite{ls} states that, under some hypotheses, if several infinite clusters are produced, they all ``look alike''.
-This is the indistinguishability theorem (see theorem~\ref{ls}).
+This is the Indistinguishability Theorem (see Theorem~\ref{ls}).

 Its equivalence to some form of ergodicity should not be surprising: in both cases, when one asks a nice question, all the objects --- in one case the points of the space lying under the relation, in the other one the infinite clusters --- give the same answer.
-This connection is well-understood (see \cite{gdir,gl} and proposition~\ref{ergind}).
-In the orbit equivalence world, a hard theorem due to Chifan and Ioana (see \cite{ci} and theorem~\ref{corocf}) allows to get from this ergodicity a \emph{stronger} form of ergodicity .
+This connection is well-understood (see \cite{gdir,gl} and Proposition~\ref{ergind}).
+In the orbit equivalence world, a hard theorem due to Chifan and Ioana (see \cite{ci} and Theorem~\ref{corocf}) allows to get from this ergodicity a \emph{stronger} form of ergodicity.

-In this article, we define a notion of strong indistinguishability and prove its equivalence to strong ergodicity: this is theorem~\ref{ergindfort}.
-In particular, Bernoulli percolation satisfies the strong indistinguishability property (see corollary~\ref{corollaire}).
+In this paper, we define a notion of strong indistinguishability and prove its equivalence to strong ergodicity: this is Theorem~\ref{ergindfort}.
+In particular, Bernoulli percolation satisfies the Strong Indistinguishability Property (see Corollary~\ref{corollaire}).
+We also define an invariant percolation that is not insertion-tolerant, satisfies the Indistinguishability Property and does not satisfy the Strong Indistinguishability Property (see Subsection~\ref{donotcoincide}). \begin{small}Indistinguishability results are usually hard to prove for non insertion-tolerant percolations: for instance, such a result is expected to hold for the Wired Uniform Spanning Forest but remains conjectural.\end{small}

 This note is self-contained, so that the orbit equivalence part can be read without prerequisite by a percolation theorist and vice versa.
 The first section presents what will be needed of orbit equivalence theory.
 The second one deals with percolation theory.
 The third and last section recalls the classic correspondence between ergodicity and indistinguishability and explores the correspondence between strong ergodicity and the notion of strong indistinguishability defined in this note.